skruczek/aerospike-linqpad-driver/docs/blogs/AerospikeCloud.md

 This includes a graphical interface, [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/) support, and enhanced driver features to support Aerospike API.
 For an overview of the Aerospike LINQPad driver, please [review this blog post](https://aerospike.com/developer/blog/aerospike-for-linqpad).

-Let’s look at the new connection dialog and some of the features of the LINQPad driver.
+In this blog, we look at the new connection dialog and walk through some of the features of the LINQPad driver.

 ## Connection Dialog